A general regularity theory for stable codimension 1 integral varifolds: Statement of the main theorems

-Our theorems generalize the regularity and compactness theory of R. Schoen and L. Simon \cite{SS}, which established Theorems~\ref{main} and ~\ref{compactness} under the hypothesis ${\mathcal H}^{n-2} \, ({\rm sing} \, V) < \infty$ in place of (${\mathcal S{\emph 3}}$).
-(If we assume ${\mathcal H}^{n-2} \, ({\rm sing} \, V)< \infty$, Theorem~\ref{no-transverse} is a straightforward consequence of Theorem~\ref{main} and inequality (\ref{stability}).)
-Our proofs of Theorems~\ref{main} and ~\ref{no-transverse} however rely on the Schoen-Simon version of Theorem~\ref{main} in an essential way; in fact, what we need is the following slightly weaker version of their theorem:
+Our theorems generalize the regularity and compactness theory of R. Schoen and L. Simon \cite{SS}, which established Theorems~\ref{main} and ~\ref{compactness} for stable codimension 1 integral varifolds $V$ on $B_{2}^{n+1}(0)$ under the hypothesis ${\mathcal H}^{n-2} \, ({\rm sing} \, V \cap K) < \infty$ for each compact $K \subset B_{2}^{n+1}(0)$ in place of our hypothesis (${\mathcal S{\emph 3}}$).
+(Under this more stringent hypothesis on the singular set, Theorem~\ref{no-transverse} is a straightforward consequence of Theorem~\ref{main} and inequality (\ref{stability}).)
+Our proofs of Theorem~\ref{main} and Theorem~\ref{no-transverse} however rely on the Schoen-Simon version of Theorem~\ref{main} in an essential way; in fact, what we need is the following slightly weaker version of their theorem: